Alex-Bragg1/Group-repo/README.md

 A Python package designed to **plot stock prices for AMD and NVDA** and create **summary statistics** for their price data.

 **IMPORTANT:**
+- Can use EITHER testing.ipynb or main.py to run the package
 - To run the testing notebook or scripts, run them **outside of the package folder**.

 ---